- LIVING FOR FREE and GIVING

 Some people are repair geniuses.
 Ask for their advice and free help.
 Visit: repaircafe.org on the net.
 This group has centres where you can take anything that needs repairing and they will help, often by showing you what to do or doing it for you.
 Their help is free.
 If you can afford to give a donation, do so, but it is voluntary.
 This is a brilliant and practical idea that began in Holland.
 Why not start a ‘repaircafe’ in your own community?

 Get free parts from metal recyclers, car wreckers, timber yards, recycle centers, op shops, second hand factories and manufacturers who will have old parts on shelves.
-Recently I dropped my 24 inch iMac computer.
-The screen and frame smashed.
+When I dropped my 24 inch iMac computer the screen and frame smashed.
 I phoned a couple of Mac repair companies and have been promised a replacement for parts.
 I’ll ask a friend who works near there to pick it up for me and then find someone to repair it for free.
 My iMac is about 7 years old.
 One company said they had recently dumped two of them.
 So, like the TV show about aliens, thousands of free parts are ‘out there.’

 Use the internet to get free parts as shown on this site.
 You could start a business repairing and recycling things.
 What a great job to have.
 You could work from home and have people drop off and pick up.
 Offer free quotes. by the way, if you want a hand getting a great job, call me.